 Braconid is a parasitic insect belonging to the Braconidae family.
 This medium-sized wasp can parasitize many insect pests.
 Both males and females can be winged or wingless.
 Their abdomen is hairless or sparsely hairy.
 Pests A single worm caterpillar (caterpillar) can have many caterpillars.
 The pupa grows in the white, yellow-colored silk cocoon of the worm’s body.
 Some species of enemy insects live within the caterpillars and pupae.

-Adults of this species are kept in glass/plastic containers/exercises and supplied to the field through this.
-This Baiyam is called Banker.
+Keep adults of this species in glass or plastic containers and provide them to the field using these containers.
+This process is referred to as “Banker” Baiyam.
 A bunker can hold 800 to 1,000 live adult bracken.
-Male and female insects should be released in a ratio of 60:40 in the bunker or in the field.
-Full-grown bracken should be released 5-6 times at 10 to 15 days intervals in a cropping season.
+Release male and female insects in a 60:40 ratio in the bunker or field.
+Release full-grown bracken 5-6 times at 10-15 day intervals during the cropping season.

 Braconid Release Method in The Field:

-- The emergence of brinjal tip and fruit borer or national crop fly should be confirmed through regular surveys.
+- You should regularly confirm the presence of brinjal tip and fruit borer or national crop fly through surveys.

-- Typically a 22cm tank or bunker holds 800 to 1,000 full-grown bracken.
-At the beginning of the release of this insect, after leaving 2 lines from the side of the aisle and going in through one of the fields, after going 5-6 steps, open the lid of the mouth of the bunker a little and take out a few brackets.
-In this way, if you finish in one line, skip 2 lines or 6-7 steps and walk straight again in the next line and leave the insect after 5-6 steps.
+- Typically, a 22cm tank or bunker holds 800 to 1,000 full-grown bracken.
+At the beginning of the release of this insect, after leaving two lines from the side of the aisle and going in through one of the fields, after going 5-6 steps, open the lid of the mouth of the bunker a little and take out a few brackets.
+In this way, if you finish in one line, skip two lines or 6-7 steps, walk straight again in the next line, and leave the insect after 5-6 steps.